 Volunteer Registration & Orientation

-Volunteers orientations are typically held the first Wednesday of every month, from 2:00-3:00pm.
-Please contact Tammi Greco at firstname.lastname@example.org or 919-362-0657 if you plan to attend an orientation.
+Volunteer orientations are held on the first Wednesday of every month, from 2:00-3:00pm.
+Please contact Tammi Greco at firstname.lastname@example.org or 919-362-0657 if you have questions.
+No need to preregister to attend.

 When you come to orientation, please bring with you a completed sign-up form:

 Volunteer Sign Up – Guidelines – Liability Waiver — NOTE: Must be 18 or older to volunteer except for weekend groups (see link below).
 No court-related community service.

 New Volunteer Opportunities

 Special orientation: September 4th and 11th at 2 pm and October 2nd and 9th at 2 pm

 Hours: Estimated 4-8 hours of volunteer service per week.